Bad Deals to Avoid: Properties That Look Profitable But Aren't

 No LOW confidence properties appear in our cashflow-positive listings.
 Every property you see in the directory has at least 3 supporting rental data points.

 Buyer-type separation.
 Malaysian and foreigner cashflows are calculated separately.
 The stamp duty, LTV, and financing rate differences are applied to each buyer type independently.
-This is how we caught the 896 properties that flip from positive to negative depending on who is buying.
+This is how we separate the 309 properties that stay positive for foreigners from the larger 1,088-property Malaysian-positive set.

 Rate sensitivity.
 We flag properties where a 0.25% OPR increase would erode more than 10% of the surplus.
-The near-trap table above comes directly from this filter.
+The near-trap pattern above comes directly from this filter.

 What Good Deals Actually Look Like

-The difference between a near-trap at +RM 305/month and a strong deal at +RM 1,440/month is not marginal.
+The difference between a near-trap at +RM 305/month and a resilient deal at +RM 1,400/month is not marginal.
 It is the difference between a property that survives real-world conditions and one that does not.

 We screened 130,000+ listings and found 1,088 that are cashflow-positive after all 12 costs.
 One-time payment, lifetime access to the purchased version.